lunarphp/lunar/docs/src/extending/models.md

 ### Examples
 Here are some example simple use cases of extending the core models.
-You are required to extend the core model `GetCandy\Models\[Model]` in order for the relationships to function correctly.
+You are required to extend the core model `Lunar\Models\[Model]` in order for the relationships to function correctly.

 #### Example 1 - Adding static method (ProductOption Model)